sanskrit/raw_etexts_english/blogs/manasataramgini/2009/06/2009-06-14_deva-yajana.md

 Hoping not to become the target of the god’s arrow we offered with the yajus of nAbhAnediShThA mAnava:
-eSha te rudra bhAgo yaM nirayAchathAstaM juShasva vidergopatyaGM rAyas poShaGM sUvIryaGM saMvatsarINAG svastiM ||
+eSha te rudra bhAgo yaM nirayAchathAstaM juShasva vidergopatyaGM rAyas poShaGM sUvIryaGM saMvatsarINAG svastim ||

 The mixed soma that remains is the bhAga of rudra.
 Wandering but performing the soma yAga in the mind, we said soma mixed